harshpreet14/speer/README.md

 # Speer-AirCall
-A call management app for Aircall using React and TailwindCSS.
+A call management app for Aircall using React and TailwindCSS, and Recoil.

 ## Demo link:
 Access the deployed project at [Speer-frontend](https://speertechnologies-frontend.vercel.app/)